caganaksoyy/caganaksoyy/README.md

 ### Hi there 👋
-I'm currently a Computer Science student in Bilkent University.
+I'm currently a Computer Science student at Bilkent University.

 <!--
 **caganaksoyy/caganaksoyy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.